AABearBots/First-Closed-Doors-Competition/README.md

 ### F: Configure Your Bot

 Open _this.bot.config.json_, a file within your bot's repository.
-Let's modify the config file segment by segment:
+Let's review and modify the config file segment by segment:

 ```
 {